Strategy

 • CLAIM 2 – PRODUCT IS KEY

 Our products are at the very heart of all our business activities.
 As part of “CLAIM 5,” we put strong emphasis on enhancing both brands’ 24/7 lifestyle images, ensuring that customers are perfectly dressed for every occasion.
 To live up to this target, we will fully exploit the potential of our BOSS Black, BOSS Orange, and BOSS Green brand lines for the Menswear collection, and leverage the exclusive BOSS Camel line introduced in late 2022.
-Further building on these successes, BOSS reintroduced its Orange line to Womenswear while also introducing the Camel line.
-In addition, with the upcoming launch of the HUGO BLUE brand line in early 2024, HUGO BOSS will explicitly seize opportunities in denimwear to further win over the Gen Z and young-minded consumers.
+In 2023, building on the success within BOSS Menswear, the Camel line was also introduced to Womenswear while also having reintroduced the Orange line.
+In addition, we will explicitly seize opportunities in denimwear with the launch of the HUGO BLUE brand line in early 2024.
+At the same time, the existing product range will be available under HUGO RED from now on, placing a strong emphasis on street tailoring.
 Both brands, BOSS and HUGO, will maintain their superior price-value proposition, thus fostering their unique positioning in the premium / affordable luxury segment.

 • CLAIM 3 – LEAD IN DIGITAL

-Leveraging the full potential of digitalization will be a key driver to deliver on our vision of becoming the leading premium tech-driven fashion platform worldwide.
-Over the past two years, we achieved strong progress in further digitalizing important business activities – from digital trend detection and product creation to AI-enabled pricing and innovative experiences in the metaverse – thereby laying the foundation for further initiatives.
+Digitalization is an important enabler to deliver on our vision of being the leading premium tech-driven fashion platform worldwide.
+An essential part of our Group strategy is therefore our clear commitment to further driving digitalization along the entire value chain.
+Since the introduction of “CLAIM 5,” we achieved strong progress in digitalizing important business activities – from digital trend detection and product creation to AI-enabled pricing, digital showrooms, and innovative experiences in the metaverse.

 • CLAIM 4 – DRIVE OMNICHANNEL